Nomanriaz786/password_checker_tool/DevSecOps_Project_Report.md

 ### Overview of DevSecOps and Project Relevance
 DevSecOps represents the evolution of DevOps, integrating security practices throughout the software development lifecycle.
 Key principles include:

-**Shift Left Security**: Moving security testing earlier in the development process to identify and resolve vulnerabilities before they reach production.
+**Shift Left Security**: Moving security testing earlier in the development process to identify and resolve vulnerabilities before they reach production [4].
 Our project implemented security scanning in the IDE, during commits, and throughout the CI/CD pipeline.

-**Automation**: Automated security testing, vulnerability scanning, and compliance checking reduce manual effort and human error.
+**Automation**: Automated security testing, vulnerability scanning, and compliance checking reduce manual effort and human error [4].
 We implemented automated SAST, DAST, and dependency scanning tools.

-**Collaboration**: Breaking down silos between development, security, and operations teams.
+**Collaboration**: Breaking down silos between development, security, and operations teams [3].
 Our project demonstrated cross-functional collaboration with security champions in each development team.

-**Continuous Monitoring**: Real-time security monitoring and incident response capabilities.
+**Continuous Monitoring**: Real-time security monitoring and incident response capabilities [2].
 We implemented comprehensive logging, monitoring, and alerting systems.

 ---